cloud-hypervisor/cloud-hypervisor/docs/fs.md

     -d \
     -o vhost_user_socket=/tmp/virtiofs \
     -o source=/tmp/shared_dir \
-    -o cache=always
+    -o cache=none
 ```

-The `cache=always` option should be the default when using `virtiofsd` with the __cloud-hypervisor__ VMM.
-This allows the daemon to memory map the shared files, which gives better I/O performance.
+The `cache=none` option should be the default when using `virtiofsd` with the __cloud-hypervisor__ VMM.
+This prevents from using the guest page cache, which reduces the memory footprint of the guest.
+When running multiple virtual machines on the same host, this will let the host deal with page cache, which will increase the density of virtual machines which can be launched.

-The `cache=none` option is another way to run the daemon but because the _virtqueues_ are used to convey the files content in this case, the I/O performance is impacted.
+The `cache=always` option will allow for the guest page cache to be used, which will increase the memory footprint of the guest.
+This option should be used only for specific use cases where a single VM is going to be running on a host.

 ### The kernel